 In conjunction with our private placement in January 2003, we restructured a number of our obligations with Elan.
-In August 2003, we further restructured our obligations with Elan in order to give us until December 31, 2003 to raise sufficient capital to repay these obligations and fund our operations beyond the end of the year.
-We need to raise additional capital in order to repay Elan and to fund working capital beyond December 31, 2003.
-We may do so through such means as the issuance of further shares, the creation of convertible debt, or the disposal of certain assets, potentially including our primary care portfolio, our Swedish subsidiary, Amarin Development (Sweden) AB, or other assets.
-There is no assurance that our efforts to re-finance or fund our debt and other payment obligations or dispose of any of these assets will be successful.
-If our efforts are unsuccessful, we will not be able to meet our payment obligations due at December 31, 2003.
+We continue to actively evaluate the refinancing of our indebtedness to Elan and our capital structure, which could lead to the issuance of further shares, the creation of convertible debt, the rescheduling of the Elan debt and other payment obligations or the disposal of certain non-core assets, potentially including our primary care portfolio and/or our Swedish subsidiary, Amarin Development (Sweden) AB.
+There is no assurance that our efforts to re-finance or re-schedule our debt and other payment obligations or dispose of any of these assets will be successful, and we do not have a predetermined time frame for doing so.